 “Thanks,” stated Morgan in a gravelly voice, trailing into a question.

 “Nelson.”
 He extended his hand in friendship to Morgan.

 “Nelson,” Morgan smiled, returning the handshake.
-“Can we strike a bargain for a meal and a couple of tanks of oxygen?”
+“Can we strike a bargain for a meal and two tanks of oxygen?”

 “Sure,” answered Nelson.
 “What did you have in mind?”
 Making a deal did not surprise Nelson.
-Prospectors usually made deals, and they fiercely followed through with them.
+Prospectors usually made deals, though they fiercely followed through with them.

-“A rousing conversation and a secret is all I have to offer.”
+“A rousing conversation and a secret is all I can offer.”